 We’ll fly into the Cancun International Airport and be met by a shuttle that whisks us south toward the Mayan Riviera, to our lovely resort on the coast.
-For those arriving early in the day, there will be time to lounge on a cabana overlooking the craggy coast or take a dip in the pool.
+For those arriving early in the day, there will be time to lounge under an umbrella on the sandy beach or take a dip in the pool.
 Tonight we will enjoy an intimate welcome dinner together to kick off our journey.

-Day 2: Tulum – Mayan History on the beautiful Caribbean
+Day 2: Tulum and Cobá – Mayan History on the Beautiful Caribbean

 Each day of sightseeing and adventure begins after our included breakfast.
 Today we will visit Tulum and have our first introduction to the fascinating history of the Mayans.
 One of the last Mayan cities to fall to the conquistadors, Tulum overlooks the Caribbean Sea, and is noted for its high walls and strong defensive position atop great cliffs.
-We’ll tour the ancient ruins and temples of Tulum, have some lunch on the fly, and then refresh ourselves in one of the natural wonders of the world, The Grand Cenote!
-Swim in a crystal clear pool in an underground cavern among stalactites and stalagmites!
-We will suggest a nap, since tonight we are off on a journey of seduction and desire as we catch Tulum’s newest and raciest attraction, the Rauxa Cabaret!
+We’ll head inland to another famous Mayan site, Cobá, which may have housed 50,000 residents at its peak.
+This afternoon we suggest a disco nap, as tonight we are off on a journey of seduction and desire as we catch Tulum’s newest and raciest attraction, the Rauxa Cabaret!

-Day 3: Mexican Folk Art and the Steps of Ek Balam
+Day 3: Mexican Folk Art, the Steps of Ek Balam, and a Cenote Swim

 We will marvel at the largest privately owned collection of Mexican Folk Art at the “Casa de los Venados” or “House of the Deer,” then continue on to Ek Balam, a Mayan archaeological site famed for its detailed stone carvings, intact stucco figures, and steep steps.
 We will have plenty of time to climb and explore several of the temples and other structures before we continue to Cenote Hubiku.
 There, we’ll wwim in a crystal clear pool in an underground cavern among stalactites and stalagmites!
 We’ll end our journey in the state capital, Merida, where we’ll find plenty of restaurant choices for our independent evening meal.

 Later we’ll take a wagon ride to the private cenote and descend into the cavern to swim in the clear blue water.
 Our colorful cottages await tonight, and dinner will be delicious.